Council meetings

 AGENDA

-1. Call to Order - Council President Kyla Clark
+1. Call to Order – Kyla M. Clark, President

-10. Second Public Hearing with Possible Action on Ordinance No. 2036- An Ordinance Amending the General Operating Budget and Capital Improvement Program of the Mayor and City Council of Laurel, Maryland for the Fiscal Year July 1, 2024 through June 30, 2025 and Providing an Effective Date.
+7. Ordinance No. 2041- An Ordinance Adopting the General Operating Budget and Capital Improvement Program of the Mayor and City Council of Laurel, Maryland, for the Fiscal Year July 1, 2025 through June 30, 2026 and to Levy Property Taxes; and to Authorize the Collection of Such Taxes

 Auto-generated description: Official seal and logo of the City of Laurel, Maryland, featuring a coat of arms and the city's name.